Folsom Street Fair: 2007 poster controversy

-It's a constitutional question.
-It's a religious question.
-It's about as global a question as you could ask ...
-I'm a big believer in the First Amendment.
-I do not believe Christianity has been harmed by the Folsom Street Fair.
+Subsequently, the Catholic League ended the boycott.
+Nancy Pelosi, congresswoman for San Francisco and then Speaker of the U.S. House of Representatives, opined at a press conference: "I do not believe Christianity has been harmed by the Folsom Street Fair."

-Book
+Books

+In 2017, Fair Page Media published The Mayor of Folsom Street.
+The biography of Alan Selby includes insights into the early days of the Folsom Street Fair.

 In 2018, Delancey Street Press published the Folsom Street Food Court, with images captured by Michael Rababy.
 The book is a documentary photography monograph that captures San Francisco's Folsom Street Fair.
 The unguarded images feature people in various states of dress and undress in the rarely photographed street fair food court.
 The book documents two years shot a decade apart, 2007 and 2017, to demonstrate that although the city of San Francisco has gentrified over time, the Folsom Street Fair seems to maintain its authenticity.